I have been an online writer for more than eight years. I enjoy writing about beauty and fashion, particularly vintage fashion.

 When shopping for dresses don’t rule out knit and shift dresses.
 If you are going for knit dresses look for ruching on the sides and heavier knits that tend to hold you in rather than cling like lightweight jersey knits.
-Ruching is sewing or gathering along the sides which create soft folds in the fabric.
+Ruching is sewing or gathering along the sides which creates soft folds in the fabric.
 It’s a little like smoke and mirrors.
 It makes it very hard to tell what are fabric folds and what are little flaws.
 Dresses with good tailoring details also help.
 Look for seaming that creates structure and again, a waist.

 Rule #2: Don’t Wear Maxi Dresses.

 Bullocks!
 You can!
 Look for V-neck halter top styles which look very flattering on well-endowed ladies.
-An empire waist, one that is right under the bust line, hits at the smallest part on every woman.
+An empire waist, one that is right under the bust line, hits at the smallest part of every woman.
 The length of the dress also helps to elongate your body making you appear taller and slimmer.
 Look for fabrics that float away from your body.

-Rule #3: Curvy Gals Can’t Wear Pencil Skirts
+Rule #3: Curvy Gals Can’t Wear Pencil Skirts.

 Are you kidding me?
 Pencil skirts look stunning and classic on curvy gals.
-Again, fit is key.
+Again, the fit is key.
 Make sure it fits your waist, hips, butt and thighs.
 It should gently hug your body but not be skin tight.
 Again if you have wildly varying proportions, such as a very small waist and full hips of an hourglass, you will probably need to have the waist taken in.

 Try a little color blocking in your outfit and be right on trend for spring and summer.
 Don’t be afraid of color.
-This brings me to Rule #4: Wear black.
+This brings me to the next rule...

 Rule #4: Wear Black.

 Yeah, yeah, black is slimming.
 I have tons of black in my closet.
-I love black, but let’s face it all black everyday is just depressing.
+I love black, but let’s face it all black every day is just depressing.

 Look for dresses in blocks of color or do your own color blocking.
 Try a turquoise shift dress with a red cardigan over it and an orange belt.
 Too much for you?
 Ok.
 How about a sunny yellow top, navy blue pencil skirt and wide red belt?
-Put on a pair of peep-toe pumps in any of those colors, and bright bag and you are ready to go!
+Put on a pair of peep-toe pumps in any of those colors, and a bright bag and you are ready to go!

 Rule #5: For That Matter No White Either!

-White is wonderful and no woman no matter what size she is should be denied the freedom to wear white.
-I would suggest either a white dress or white pencil skirt.
-White pants are hard to pull off for many women and there is no need to torture yourself when finding the the perfect little white dress for your figure is so much more figure flattering and fun.
+White is wonderful and no woman no matter what size should be denied the freedom to wear white.
+I would suggest either a white dress or a white pencil skirt.
+White pants are hard to pull off for many women and there is no need to torture yourself when finding the perfect little white dress for your figure is so much more figure flattering and fun.